History and information about the Spanish Constitution.

 This was widely criticized by right-wing groups which thought the unity of Spain was compromised, and it is still a source of argument today.

-The approval of the Spanish Constitution of 1978 signifies for Spain and the Spaniards years of joy and progress after 2 difficult centuries (19th and 20th).
-In Spain, December 6 is a national holiday in which the Spanish nation celebrates “Dia de la Constitución” (Constitution Day).
+The approval of the Spanish Constitution of 1978 signifies for Spain and the Spaniards years of joy and progress after two difficult centuries (19th and 20th).
+In Spain, 6th December is a national holiday in which the Spanish nation celebrates “Dia de la Constitución” (Constitution Day).